Do you absorb other people’s emotions or “energy”? Here’s why, and how to control it — from the world’s top empath researcher.

-For people who have this trait, in order to fully enjoy being around others, they must learn to protect their sensitivity and find balance.
-As an empath myself, I want to help you cultivate this capacity, be comfortable with it, and start seeing it as a strength.
+If you’re someone who absorbs energy, the only way you can fully enjoy being around others is to learn to protect your sensitivity and find balance.
+As an empath myself — and as a medical doctor and researcher — I want to help you cultivate this capacity, be comfortable with it, and start seeing it as a strength.

-I’ve always been hyper-attuned to other people’s moods, both the good and the bad.
+Personally, I’ve always been hyper-attuned to other people’s moods, both the good and the bad.
 Before I learned to protect my energy, I felt those strong feelings lodge in my body and stay there.
 After being in crowds, I’d leave feeling anxious, depressed, or tired.
 When I got home, I’d just crawl into bed, yearning for peace and quiet.
 Can you relate?
+If so, here’s what actually works to stop it.

 Here are six tips for sensitive people from my book, The Ecstasy of Surrender, to help you manage your sensitivity more effectively and stay centered without absorbing negative energies.